caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/05 SMTP Enumeration.md

 ># =====================================
 >```

-Lab 1 - Search your target network range to identify any systems that respond to SMTP.
-Once found, open a connection to port 25 via Netcat and run VRFY command against the root user.
-What response code does the SMTP server send as a response?
+Lab 1 - What response code does the SMTP server send as a response?
 >``` shell
 ># Scan for hosts with SMTP (port 25) open
 >kali@kali:~$ sudo nmap -v -p 25 --open -oG smtp-scan.txt 192.168.149.1-254